melishka/melishka.github.io/_teaching/Microeconomic-Theory-Econ-400.md

 date: 2012-01-01
 location: "Seattle, WA"
 ---
-Econ 400 is a course in advance microeconomic theory that covers consumer and producer theory, uncertainty, and nash equilrium.
+Econ 400 is a course in advance microeconomic theory that covers consumer and producer theory, uncertainty, and nash equilibrium.
 I teach using multivariate calculus, and students are responsible for derivations of key concepts.
 The text is Nicholson and Snyder.

 I typically teach Econ 400 twice a year and have been teaching it since 2012.